vEnhance/1802/src/eigen.typ

   Compute the eigenvalues and eigenvectors of the $3 times 3$ matrix $ mat(1,2,3;2,4,6;3,6,9). $
 ]
 #exerstar[
-  Find the eigenvectors and eigenvalues of the $6 times 6$ matrix
+  Compute the eigenvectors and eigenvalues of the $6 times 6$ matrix
   $ mat(5,0,0,0,0,0; 0,-9,0,0,0,0; 0,0,5,0,0,0; 0,0,0,0,0,0; 0,0,0,0,8,1; 0,0,0,0,0,8). $
   (You can do this question without using any determinants.)
 ]